Don Habibi, Professor

 - Political Culture of the contemporary Middle East

-- “The Proportionality Problem in NGO Coverage of Human Rights Abuse,” in Thomas Cushman, ed., Routledge International Handbook on Human Rights, forthcoming, 2008.
+- "The Proportionality Problem With Human Rights NGOs," in Thomas Cushman, ed., Routledge International Handbook on Human Rights (London: Routledge, 2012), pp. 548-559.

 - "The Politicization of the International Human Rights Movement: A Utilitarian Critique," Journal of Human Rights, 6:1 (2007), pp. 3-35.